Honolulu Courthouse riot: Casualties

 Representatives William Thomas Martin and William Luther Moehonua, survivors of the attack on the legislative assembly.

-Many were injured during the riot.
+The riot, despite being largely unplanned, had a very strategic approach.
+Once the new King was announced, the news was not welcomed with its usually joyous cheers.
+Rather, shouts of disdain and anger erupted with rocks, sticks, and people beginning to fly through the air as legislators awaited their elite carriages.
+Soon after, the back doors to the Courthouse opened and rioters attacked various papers, furniture, and windows.
+Yet, protestors left the clerk house and library untouched out of respect.
 Thirteen legislators who voted for Kalākaua were severely injured including Samuel Kipi, J. W. Lonoaea, Thomas N. Birch, David Hopeni Nahinu, P. Haupu, C. K. Kakani, S. K. Kupihea, William Luther Moehonua, C. K. Kapule, D. Kaukaha, Pius F. Koakanu, D. W. Kaiue and R. P. Kuikahi.
-Based on photographic evidence (right), it appears that William Thomas Martin may also have been injured.
 Two individuals not affiliated with the legislature were also injured: British subject John Foley, who tried to rescue Moehonua from the rioters, and a native partisan of Kalākaua's John Koii Unauna.
 No foreigners except Foley were harmed.
 Representative Lonoaea, the only fatality of the event, died as result of his injuries.
+Yet, the six who did vote for Queen Emma, most of whom were the minority Native Hawaiian representation, were kept safe.